 Join this tour and visit the second most important Egyptian museum in the world entirely dedicated to the Egyptian Antiquities.
 Wander among the colossal statues, mummies, and amulets and become an expert about religious beliefs, lifestyle and traditions of the Nile and the land of the Pharaos!

-Join our small groups tour with skip the line tickets included in order to explore the famous Egyptian Museum in Turin.
+Join our small group tour with skip the line tickets included, in order to explore the famous Egyptian Museum in Turin.

 As Champollion famously wrote: "The road to Memphis and Thebes passes through Turin".
 The Egizio Museum is the oldest museum and one of the largest Egyptian artifact collections, ranking second only to the Cairo Museum.
 The effort and interest of Carlo Felice in the Egyptian culture who started this important collection of Egyptian artifacts, acquiring a lot of finds collected by Bernadino Drovetti, who was a French consul general in Egypt.
 During the 19th century, the Italian Archaeological Mission did a number of excavations along the Nile River.